cheuktingli/psitip/README.rst

 - Expressions can be added and subtracted with each other, and multiplied and divided by scalars, e.g. :code:`I(X + Y & Z) * 3 - a * 4`.

- - While Psitip can handle affine expressions like :code:`H(X) + 1` (i.e., adding or subtracting a constant), affine expressions are unrecommended as they are prone to numerical error in the solver.
+ - While PSITIP can handle affine expressions like :code:`H(X) + 1` (i.e., adding or subtracting a constant), affine expressions are unrecommended as they are prone to numerical error in the solver.

  - While expressions can be multiplied and divided by each other (e.g. :code:`H(X) * H(Y)`), most symbolic capabilities are limited to linear and affine expressions. **Numerical only:** non-affine expressions can be used in concrete models, and support automated gradient for numerical optimization tasks, but do not support most symbolic capabilities for automated deduction.